-St. Sebastian comprises 21,627 acres in Hardee and Highlands Counties.
-A total of 13,909 acres are associated with seven (7) upland natural community (NatCom) types (includes hydric hammock) and one (1) altered landcover type that are potential candidates for timber management.
+St. Sebastian comprises 21,627 acres in Brevard and Indian River Counties.
+A total of 13,446 acres are associated with six (6) upland natural community (NatCom) types (excluding hydric hammock and altered landcover types) that are potential candidates for timber management.
 From October 2017 to January 2018, an inventory based on field plots was conducted across and within these areas to quantify overstory, midstory and understory conditions.
-Table 1 below provides general statistics generated by the inventory at St. Sebastian.
-Table 2 below provides current stocking levels and potential management activities of candidate management zones and NatComs.
+Various park-level and NatCom-level summary statistics can be found in the following tables.

-This timber assessment was based on GIS data (management zone and NatCom boundary data) provided by DRP in December 2017.
-This assessment identifies opportunities for potential actions over the next 10-year UMP planning horizon based on current conditions compared against desired future conditions.
+This timber assessment was based on management zone and NatCom boundary GIS data provided by DRP in December 2017.
 It is not intended to be prescriptive.
-State park staff responsible for developing operational plans should view this timber assessment and all supporting data as a guide for potential actions to consider.
-Given the dynamic nature of property ownership and land management activities at St. Sebastian, together with the timeframe required to create or update a UMP, it is possible that some tabular data may be dated.
-Therefore, NatCom acreages and recent treatments that occurred after the December 2017 period may not be reflected in the tables herein.
+Stakeholders and DRP staff are encouraged to view this timber assessment and inventory data as supplemental information for future consideration.
+Given the dynamic nature of property ownership and land management activities at St. Sebastian State Park, together with the timeframe required to create or update a UMP, it is possible that some tabular data may be dated.
+Therefore, NatCom acreages and recent treatments that occurred after the December 2017 period may not be reflected in the following tables.